Our answers

 No, you may not visit the park in the pick-up bed.
 All doors must be kept closed even if, for any reason, your car windows cannot open.
 This is for your safety.

-It is strictly forbidden to visit the park in a convertible car or a jeep without roof and doors as animals can put their heads in your vehicle which reduces your protection.
+At all times, it is strictly prohibited to visit the wildlife park in a convertible or in a Jeep without doors or canvas.
+Omega Park is not responsible for accidents.
 At the admission, we will ask you to close the top of your convertible or to put the doors and roof back on your Jeep.

 No you cannot visit the park by motorcycle.